We've independently reviewed this article to make sure it's as accurate as we can make it.

 Every HVAC system is sized to work according to the average temps in your area.
 In fact, in many cases in the US, sizing is based on 30-year temperature averages.

-As soon as the temperature leaves those normal areas, either up or down, you no longer have a system that can heat or cool your home to the extent it could on normal days.
+As soon as the temperature is outside those normal areas, either above or below, you no longer have a system that can heat or cool your home to the extent it could on normal days.

 Many people will think that adjusting the thermostat will help, but it won’t do anything if your furnace is already running at full power.